Home

 Generate a $p(r)$

-By comparing with the $p(r)$ from a sphere, you can see that lysozyme is globuler (i.e., spherical-ish), but not fully symmetric.
+By comparing with the $p(r)$ from a sphere, you can see that lysozyme is globular (i.e., roughly spherical), but not fully symmetric.
 More like an almost-spherical ellipsoid.

 For non-homogeneous particles, you may get negative contributions to $p(r)$.
 In that case, it is necessary to allow negative values in $p(r)$:

-• To see the effect of NOT doing this, try to run BayesApp on the simulated micelle data from Shape2SAS, which had negative contrast in the core (Shape2SAS>or download this simulated dataset).
-You may help the algoritm by providing an approximative value for the maximum distance, $d_\mathrm{max}$.
+- To see the effect of NOT doing this, try to run BayesApp on the simulated micelle data from Shape2SAS, which had negative contrast in the core (Shape2SAS>or download this simulated dataset).
+You may help the algorithm by providing an approximative value for the maximum distance, $d_\mathrm{max}$.

-• You will notice that the $p(r)$ does not look like the one you got in Shape2SAS.
+- You will notice that the $p(r)$ does not resemble the one you generated in Shape2SAS.

 Challenges